We are committed to saving energy, steps we have taken are:

 - Our toilets have duel flush to save water.

-- We use electric vehicles on the park
+- We use electric vehicles around the park.

 Recycling & Waste